HMUNACHI/tango/README.md

 - Fork and clone repository from GitHub, then CD into the directory.
 - Each PR branch must have a separate branch and tested with `./test.sh`.
-- Fetch you service account API key json file form GCP, and save as `cactus-gcp-credentials.json` in the root.